SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 ### Game Settings
 | Name | Description
 |----------|:-------------:|
-| You can set the probability of getting Lovers.
+| Discharge probability | You can set the probability of getting Lovers.
-| Clade can be selected or not only for the clade.
+| Chosen only by Cluemate | Clade can be selected or not only for the clade.
-| single camp or single camp.
+| Single camp | single camp or single camp.
-| When one of the Lovers dies, the other also commits suicide.
+| TTwo people die at the same time | When one of the Lovers dies, the other also commits suicide.
-| Sets whether or not Lovers' tasks are counted in the overall amount of tasks for the crewmate
+| Tasks are counted when surviving | Sets whether or not Lovers' tasks are counted in the overall amount of tasks for the crewmate
 when alive.
-| Do not duplicate with clade | You can set whether or not to duplicate with clade.
+| Does not overlap with Quarreled | You can set whether or not to duplicate with Quarreled.
 -----------------------